 Rotary is all about people and making connections with different people who are full of ideas, assistance and value.
-Even though we have a virtual format, at PNW PETS you are going to meet some incredible and amazing people and hopefully create life-long friends.
+Even though part of our PNW PETS is virtual you are going to meet some incredible and amazing people and hopefully create life-long friends.
 We encourage you to record names and contact information so you can stay in contact.